Stefan Quandt

 Stefan Quandt (born 9 May 1966) is a German billionaire heir, engineer and industrialist.
-As of October 2021, his net worth is estimated at US$23.2 billion and ranked at number 89 on Bloomberg Billionaires Index.
+As of December 2024, Forbes estimated his net worth at US$21.6 billion, ranked at number 89 on Bloomberg Billionaires Index.

 Early life

-Quandt was born in Bad Homburg to Herbert Quandt and Johanna Quandt.
+Quandt was born in Bad Homburg to Herbert Quandt, a German industrialist and prominent Nazi, and Johanna Quandt.
 He earned a degree from the University of Karlsruhe where he studied economics and engineering, from 1987 to 1993.

 Career

 From 1993–1994, Quandt worked for the Boston Consulting Group in Munich.
 From 1994 to 1996 he worked for Datacard Group of Minneapolis as a marketing manager in Hong Kong.

 BMW

 On his father's death in 1982 Quandt inherited 17.4% of BMW, the company his father had saved from bankruptcy in 1959.
 From further purchases he later owned 23.7% of the company.
+In 1997, he joined the company's supervisory board.

 Following his mother’s death in 2015, Quandt’s voting stake in BMW temporarily increased to 34.19 percent, above a 30 percent threshold which triggered a compulsory takeover offer under German rules.
 He subsequently asked the Federal Financial Supervisory Authority (BaFin) to be excused from these rules.
 In 2018, Quandt became BMW’s largest single shareholder when his direct ownership increased with shares inherited from his mother, giving him a so-called “blocking stake” of 25.83 percent, worth 13.4 billion euros ($16.6 billion).
-He currently serves BMW as a deputy chairman of the supervisory board.
+He currently is deputy chairman of the BMW supervisory board.